berti92/batdms/README.md

 # BatDMS - very alpha

 BatDMS is a web based DMS (document management system), where you can store your documents.

+**This project is closed, because it was replaced with <a href="https://one-folder.com/">https://one-folder.com/</a> - only available in german.**

 ## Installation